uasal/spacehardwarehandbook-public/ESD Control Plan.md

 **Extreme care is required when using conductive work surfaces**.
 To eliminate the safety hazard associated a high current event that results from touching a high voltage circuit with one hand and a hard ground with the other hand, work surfaces must either be soft grounded by installing a resistor in series with the ground (> 800 kΩ) or a GFCI must be used (GFCI, disconnects the circuit when an unsafe current event is detected, usually ≈ 5 ma).
 The use of the 1 megohm (1 MΩ ±20%) optional resistors inFigure 1 is acceptable in lieu of the GFCI.
 Conductive work surfaces also generate a CDM hazard for very sensitive devices.

-Selection of the protective work surface will ensure that:
+**Selection of the protective work surface will ensure that:**
-a.
-It does not release particle contaminants.
+1. It does not release particle contaminants.
-b.
-It will resist attack by common solvents or cleaners.
+2. It will resist attack by common solvents or cleaners.
-c.
-It is sufficiently large to accommodate the resting of common hand tools on the protective surface rather than on adjacent non-protected surfaces.
+3. It is sufficiently large to accommodate the resting of common hand tools on the protective surface rather than on adjacent non-protected surfaces.

 Soft grounding of dissipative work surfaces shall measure < 109 ohms.
-When highly conductive work surfaces (e.g., stainless steel or copper) are used, and they need to be connected directly to the equipment or auxiliary ground without the optional resistor (see
+When highly conductive work surfaces (e.g., stainless steel or copper) are used, and they need to be connected directly to the equipment or auxiliary ground without the optional resistor (see Figure 1).

 GFCIs shall be used in the ESD-protected workstation.
 Type “A” GFCIs are preferred.
 GFCIs shall be tested at least once a month using their self-test feature.
 The GFCI manufacturer’s web site usually has a preferred/recommended method to check their particular model.